thenexthub/Codira/docs/HowToGuides/RunningIncludeWhatYouUse.md

   transitive usage.

-Running IWYU is a bit tricky, so this how-to guide provides the steps for how to get it up and running on the Swift project for macOS.
+Running IWYU is a bit tricky, so this how-to guide provides the steps for how to get it up and running on the Codira project for macOS.
 If you get IWYU working on a different platform and some steps need to be changed, please update this document with platform-specific steps.